Quantivio/PyNotion/CONTRIBUTING.md

 You can also use the custom template to create an issue if the above templates did not match your needs.

+# Setup for development
+> ## Virtual environment setup with Poetry
+> 1. Create a fork of the repository
+> 2. Clone the repository to your local machine
+`git clone git@github.com:<username>/PyNotion.git`
+> 3. Install poetry with `pip install poetry` or `pip3 install poetry`
+> 4. Navigate to the root of the project and run `poetry install`

+> ## Setup Pre-commit hooks
+> 1. Install pre-commit hooks `pre-commit install`
+> 2. Migrate pre-commit configs `pre-commit migrate-config`
+> 3. Incase of error run `git config --global --unset-all core.hooksPath` or `git config --unset-all core.hooksPath`

 # Creating a Pull Request

 1. Fork the repository